QDUAIGroup/StereoIF-Net/README.md

 # Stereoscopic-Image-Quality-Assessment-Network

-This is a demonstration of the Stereoscpic Image Quality Assessment Network (StereoIF-Net).
+This is a demonstration of the Stereoscopic Image Quality Assessment Network  based binocular interaction and fusion mechanisms (StereoIF-Net).
 The algorithm is described in:

 1. Jianwei Si, Baoxiang Huang, Huan Yang, Weisi Lin and Zhenkuan Pan, "A no-reference stereoscopic image quality assessment network based on binocular interaction and fusion mechanisms".